mixmaxhq/rollup-plugin-handlebars-plus/README.md

 or
 `npm install rollup-plugin-handlebars-plus --save`

+Handlebars is a peerDependency, so you should install your prefered version like:

+`npm install handlebars`
+or
+`npm install handlebars@4.0.5`

 To use the plugin's copy of the Handlebars runtime, you'll also need to do:

 `npm install rollup-plugin-node-resolve rollup-plugin-commonjs`